Sega Heroes

 Sega Heroes (originally known as Sega Legends) was a free-to-play puzzle video game developed by Demiurge Studios and published by Sega for Android and iOS.
-The game's service ran from its release on November 14, 2018 to May 2020, when Demiurge Studios demerged from Sega to become an independent video game developer.
+Released on November 14, 2018, the game ceased operations in May 2020 following Demiurge's split from Sega to become an independent video game developer.

 Gameplay

 Sega Heroes was a match 3 game, where the player had to match three or more tiles or shapes of the same color to score points and defeat enemies on the field.
-There were five different colored tiles, and four of them that could control a character's actions and abilities.
-The player had to select four characters of different colors (blue, green, red, and yellow) in order to battle enemies in an event.
+There were five different colored tiles and four of them that could control a character's actions and abilities.
+The player had to select four characters of different colors (blue, green, red and yellow) in order to battle enemies in an event.
 Depending on the color of the character, the tiles that were matched determined if a character attacked an opponent.
 If the player matched three or more tiles of the same color together, it resulted in the hero of that color gaining energy and attacking an enemy of choice.
-The tiles came in four separate colors (for each color-type); red, green, yellow, and blue, as well as purple for boost.
+The tiles came in four separate colors (for each color-type); red, green, yellow and blue, as well as purple for boost.
 Matching purple tiles together increased the multiplier, resulting in the selected heroes becoming stronger.
 Matching four tiles together created a star tile, while matching six tiles together created another type of Star tile that exploded a piece of the board and activated a different ability.
 The MAX ability triggered a character's special move.